+U.S. citizens require a passport valid for at least three months beyond planned departure date to visit Croatia.
+A visa is not required if you hold a valid U.S. passport and travel for business or tourist trips that last less than 90 days within each 180-day period.
 If you’re staying less than 90 days for tourist purposes, a visa is not required to enter Croatia for citizens of most European countries, the United States, Canada, Australia, and New Zealand.

 It’s not compulsory to have travel insurance when visiting Croatia but it is highly recommended.
 It will protect you against any financial loss from injury, illness, or theft, as well as covering the costs of any transport cancellations or delays.
 Before purchasing any travel insurance policy, you should carefully check what is covered and what is not, so you aren’t left with any surprises later on.

 Croatia Airlines offers domestic flights from its main hub in Zagreb to tourist hotspots such as Dubrovnik, Split, and Zadar.
 A limited number of destinations are also connected to the Croatian capital by train, although bus is your best option if you’re traveling along the coast.
 Buses in Croatia are efficient and relatively inexpensive, with a number of different companies creating healthy competition.
 It’s important to note that buses traveling between Split and Dubrovnik will pass through Bosnian territory, so be sure to have your passport handy.